ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

     and both "Club" and "Knockback" abilities.
     Can slay even a fully fresh imp summoner in a few strikes.
 - **alchemist** - lost all bombs except for the Push Bomb.
-  Also, "Heal"'s cooldown in increased to 3 turns.
+  Also, "Heal"'s cooldown increased to 3 turns.
   - **healer** - heals more points with a 2 turns cooldown and can throw only Poison Bomb.
     Also, can do double moves in one turn for cases when the wounded fighter in on the other side of the map.
   - **firer** - can't heal anyone,
-    but can do a mass destruction by throwing exploding and fire bombs.
+    but can do mass destruction by throwing exploding and fire bombs.

 (_See [objects.ron] for exact details._)